Release notes are a great way to teach your users about your product.

 This layout is popular among several companies.
 For example, X uses a variation:

-This document is grouped very similarly to the aforementioned structure—the only section missing is Impacts.
+This document is organized much like the structure described earlier—the only section omitted is Impacts.

 Otherwise, the header, overview, issue summary, and resolutions are all present, and readers can easily navigate to whatever section is most relevant to them.